West Virginia, Great Plains See Largest Car Loan Demand Changes Amid Coronavirus Crisis

 - At the bottom of the list is Oregon, which had a score of 50 in mid-March, with levels recovering to a score of 128 at its peak in early June.

-- Florida and Texas round out the bottom three with nearly identical scores to one another.
-Both saw a demand dip in late March before a strong recovery in late May with an index score variation of 102 and 105 points, respectively.
+- Florida and Texas round out the bottom three with nearly identical scores.
+Both saw a demand dip in late March before a strong recovery in late May.

 Where demand for car loans saw the greatest change